linode/docs/docs/guides/web-servers/apache/install-and-configure-apache-on-centos-7/index.md

 This guide explains how to install and configure the Apache web server on CentOS 7.
 Apache is an [open-source web server](https://httpd.apache.org/ABOUT_APACHE.html) that can be configured to serve a single or multiple websites using the same Linode.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
+If you're not familiar with the `sudo` command, you can check the [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

-Replace each instance of `example.com` in this guide with your site's domain name.
+Replace each instance of `example.com` in this guide with the domain name of the website.
 {{< /note >}}